“We’ve gone out on an adventure, and we’ll be back at 4.30pm. Love, the Kids’ Club gang.”

 Family skiing made easy

 Skiing with young children is never easy.
-In the past we’ve found it a bit of a struggle, especially in the morning.
-Strapping them into ski boots, doing up jackets, helmets and gloves, and making sure they arrived at ski class in time, has all taken a mountain of patience.
-Whizz Kids took all the pain out of this process, and made the morning ski routine, with our eight- and five year-old, feel like a breeze.
+In the past we’ve found parts of it a struggle – like first thing in the morning.
+Strapping them into ski boots, doing up jackets, helmets and gloves, and making sure they arrived at ski class in time, all takes a mountain of patience.
+The Crystal Ski childcare took all the pain out of this process, and made the morning ski routine, with our eight- and five year-old, feel like a breeze.

 The new club house at Passo Tonale was in our hotel, the Grand Hotel Paradiso.
 It was an easy journey in the morning, from bed, to breakfast buffet, to club HQ.
 The children padded in at 8am each morning, dressed in their ski socks and base layers.
 The rest of their kit was stored in the clubhouse and the locker room overnight.
 The staff did all the hard work of helping Austin and Gwen into their salopettes, jackets, jumpers, ski boots, skis, goggles and helmets, ready for ski school at 9am.